NHOrus/srwq-compilation/episode-24.md

 Despinis frowns slightly, the only facial expression you think she's made this whole conversation.
 "It doesn't need to be.
 We just need to get onto that rock."

-ANY MORE QUESTIONS?
-Anonymous Tue 23 Feb 2010 07:03:00 No.4578111 Report
- Quoted By: >>4578306
->>4578088
-That's never a good sign.
-Ask her what she means by that, is this thing undefended or what?
-Anonymous Tue 23 Feb 2010 07:07:00 No.4578139 Report
- Quoted By: >>4578306
->>4578088
-i think thats all the info we need. time to contact our HQ and get some data for space combat, probably latooni, kai and ring can teach us a thing or two about it. also notify axel about all the shit thats going on up here, he is our commander after all.
-Anonymous Mk-II Tue 23 Feb 2010 07:24:00 No.4578306 Report
->>4578111
->>4578139
-this. also check if the raioh is damaged or not and do proper maintenence accordingly.
-Sciencegar Sciencebolt Tue 23 Feb 2010 07:51:00 No.4578585 Report
- Quoted By: >>4578620
->>4578648
 "Wait, so, this thing is undefended then?
 That's a bit odd for a weapons factory, isn't it?"

 "The indications are that its a fully automated factory, with next to no actual people aboard.
 If there are any defenses, they should only be on the outside of it.
-Once we're inside, there should be nothing to stop us retrieving...anything we find inside."
+Once we're inside, there should be nothing to stop us retrieving... anything we find inside."

-"I see....So we just need the Raioh to bust through then?
+"I see...
+So we just need the Raioh to bust through then?
 Actually..."
 You twiddle with your earpiece communicator.
 "Dumi, how's the Raioh doing?"

 The Machine Cells are low on energy with the beating it took form the satellite, but it should be in perfect condition by the time we arrive.

-"..Kay.
+"...Kay.
 Can I get through to Axel here, let him know how all this is going?"

-I've already sent him a message, Katina, explaining what we're doing.
-We can't risk too many signals, otherwise the EFA may pick them up, and we'd only end up leading them to the new base.
+*I've already sent him a message, Katina, explaining what we're doing.
+We can't risk too many signals, otherwise the EFA may pick them up, and we'd only end up leading them to the new base.*

-ANYTHING ELSE?
-Anonymous Tue 23 Feb 2010 07:56:00 No.4578620 Report
- Quoted By: >>4578647
->>4578585
-Inform Stars team about what we should expect and plan the attack.
-Sciencegar Sciencebolt Tue 23 Feb 2010 08:00:00 No.4578647 Report
- Quoted By: >>4578739
->>4578620

-They didn't come along, since they didn't have any orders to and they were a little wierded out at the situation.
-Also, they probably wouldn't fit in the PT bay, its basically full with Raioh and DGG-04.
-Anonymous Mk-II Tue 23 Feb 2010 08:00:00 No.4578648 Report
- Quoted By: >>4578739
->>4578585
-funny toaster, thinking in everything.
-BTW how about a change in perspectives? its been a while since we heard something from vindel, lemon and the resistance guys and now that i remmember kusuha and burrito-kun are with them.
-Anonymous Tue 23 Feb 2010 08:10:00 No.4578739 Report
->>4578647
-Well get some sleep before the attack or something then.
-Not much else to do.

->>4578648
-Seconding this as well.

-The scene shifts really help the SRW feel of the thread, not to mention character development.
-I really liked that hospital scene.
-Sciencegar Sciencebolt Tue 23 Feb 2010 08:24:00 No.4578839 Report
- Quoted By: >>4578860
->>4578874
->>4578982
+---

 Lily Junkers frowns at the screen in front of her.
 "Thats an EFA vessel alright, and its heading straight for Hellsgate.
 Juergen, they may finally be onto you."

 "Not possible.
 As far as they know, its just an inanimate rock.
 Only we know the secret of the Sphere."